andfaulkner/sublime-function-scope-log-sorcery/README.md

-# Sublime Function Scope Log Sorcery
+# Sublime Scoped Log Inject

 Allows insertion of a function & class name-containing log:
     If current line is inside a method, constructor, or class-property-bound function, outputs: